-- 1. Member States shall ensure adequate resources for and the provision of provide training for law enforcement authorities, first responders and customs authorities to recognise regulated explosives precursors substances and mixtures in during the course of their duties and to react in a timely and appropriate manner to a suspicious activity. - 2.
-Member States shall organise, at least once twice a year, awareness-raising actions, targeted to the specificities of each different sector using regulated explosives precursors.
+- 1. Member States shall ensure adequate resources for and the provision of provide training for law enforcement authorities, first responders and customs authorities to recognise regulated explosives precursors substances and mixtures in during the course of their duties and to react in a timely and appropriate manner to a suspicious activity.
+Member States may request additional specific trainings from the European Union Agency for Law Enforcement Training (CEPOL). - 2.
+Member States shall organise, at least once twice a year, awareness-raising actions, targeted to the specificities of each different sector using regulated explosives precursors. - With a view to facilitating cooperation and ensuring that all stakeholders effectively implement this Regulation, Member States shall organise regular exchanges between law enforcement agencies, national supervisory authorities, economic operators, online market places and representatives of the professional sectors that use regulated explosives precursors.
+Economic operators shall be responsible for providing information to their staff on the manner in which explosives precursors are to be made available under this Regulation and for raising staff awareness in this regard.